 It’s now time to use the laser cutter.
 Depending on the material you are using, you need different settings for it.
 You must balance between power and speed when using a laser cutter.
 Failure to find this balance can damage your material.

 You can choose a finishing for your jewelry or leave the material raw.
 If you opt for finishing, you can paint the piece or use a sealant or stain on it.
 Finally, you have your elegant or unique jewelry.

 Laser cutters are fascinating technologies that can be used in jewelry making.
 Jewelers can utilize laser cutters on different materials to provide precise, accurate, reliable, and unique designs.

 Learn how to make jewelry using laser cutters with the five incredibly simple steps outlined in this article.
-If you are looking for a laser cutter for jewelry making, the Dremel LC40 laser cutter or the FLUX laser cutter family are both great options.
+If you are looking for a laser cutter for jewelry making, the FLUX laser cutter family are both great options.

 FLUX offers a full range of affordable desktop laser cutters and engravers with exceptional features, including a powerful CO2 laser (30-50W, depending on the model), smart camera capture, intuitive software, ready-to-use material profiles, and more.
 Cut and engrave on materials like wood, leather, acrylic, cardboard, and many others.
 Bring your ideas to life!